This text is from the Celsius Wiki, which was published between 2015 and 2018.

-Sewage water can be used to recover waste heat for heating or for cooling buildings using different types of heat pumps and is thus viewed as a renewable heat source.
-The use of wastewater has high energy potential mostly since the temperature of the sewage water is relatively high, usually above 10 °C, which makes it a good source of heating.
+Sewage water can be used to recover excess heat for heating or for cooling buildings using different types of heat pumps and is thus viewed as a renewable heat source.
+The use of waste water has high energy potential mostly since the temperature of the sewage water is relatively high, usually above 10 °C, which makes it a good source of heating.

 The technological solutions for recovering heat from sewage water are relatively simple.
 Numerous companies offer technical solutions.
 Barriers for the use of these systems are technical and economic.
 Investigations on the technical feasibility for installing such systems as well as investigating the financial potential compared to conventional heating solutions need to be performed.